adamsilver/fdpb/03-Book-A-Flight.md

 ### Booking dates

 A user might want to choose a date having been informed by price, availability and knowing which day of the week it relates to.
 It's the latter that is of most concern to us.
-People often orientate themselves by day and week to booking holidays.
+People often orientate themselves by day and week when booking holidays.
 For this reason, we'll want to offer users a more convenient way of choosing a date.

 UIs that try to solve several problems at once are often detrimental to the resulting user experience.
 For example, if we were to try and convey price and availability inside a calendar widget, from which to choose a date, it would end up being full of information that's hard to process.